Retaliation Attorneys – Opposing Discrimination or Harassment

-Retaliation can also come in more subtle forms, including negative or unflattering performance reviews, a combative or generally unpleasant working environment, removing some or all of an employee’s duties, cutting an employee’s pay or commissions, moving an employee’s office or workspace to a less desirable location, or restricting an employee’s ability to do his or her job properly or effectively.
+Retaliation can come in subtle forms, including negative or unflattering performance reviews, a combative or generally unpleasant working environment, removing some or all of an employee’s duties, cutting an employee’s pay or commissions, moving an employee’s office or workspace to a less desirable location, or restricting an employee’s ability to do his or her job properly or effectively.

-Retaliation Under WFEA & Title VII
+Retaliation Under Title VII

 - Retaliation based on participation – filing a charge or complaint or participating in a hearing or investigation